The New Mother: Taking Care of Yourself After Birth

-New as well as experienced parents soon realize that babies require a lot of work.
+New as well as experienced parents soon realize that babies need a lot of work.
+Meeting

-Meeting the constant needs of a newborn involves time and energy and often takes you
+the constant needs of a newborn involves time and energy.
+It often takes you away

-Although you and your partner probably will do fine on your own, having someone else
+You and your partner probably will do fine on your own, but having someone else helping

-helping with the household responsibilities usually makes the adjustment to a new
+with the household responsibilities usually makes the adjustment to a new baby easier.

-baby easier.
-You and your partner can focus on your needs and the needs of your baby,
+You and your partner can focus on your needs and the needs of your baby, rather than

 Helpers can be family, friends, or a paid home care provider.
 A family member such